 Visa for Schengen

-Citizens of India must apply for Schengen visa if they wish to visit Europe.
+Citizens of India must apply for Schengen visa service in India if before doing bookings for Europe trip.
+Schengen Visa for Indian Tourist is a stamp or document that allows you to visit countries in Europe for a limited time for the purpose of tourism.
 India is not among the countries that enjoy visa-free access to the Schengen nations, meaning that Indian citizens currently do not have the right to.
 Indians who hold a Schengen visa are allowed to commute or reside in countries that are part of the Schengen Area i.e. 26 countries as long as they do so within the time stipulated on the visa.
 There are, however, certain restrictions on the movement of travellers within the Schengen Zone based on their purpose of travel and their type of Schengen visa.

 Some countries within Europe do not participate in the Schengen agreement such as Ireland and Britain which means you would need separate visas for these countries to travel within them.
 Below is the list of countries that participate in the Schengen agreement.

 List of Countries in Schengen area